-Kobe University is hoping the tear test will be officially approved and become available next year.
+Kobe University is hoping the tear test will be officially approved and become available in the very near future.

 Meanwhile, scientists at the University of Debrecen in Hungary are working on a teardrop test to diagnose Alzheimer’s disease.
 The preliminary tests produced remarkable results.

 Tears contain a relatively high number of proteins that are involved in immune and inflammatory processes.
 Researchers set out to measure these and their correlation to Alzheimer’s disease.

 The team enrolled 14 patients with Alzheimer’s disease and nine age-matched healthy controls.
 Then they tested six different proteins in various combinations.
 The scientists found a combination of four of these proteins had a high sensitivity (correctly identifying Alzheimer’s) of 81.2 percent and high specificity (correctly identifying Alzheimer’s) of 76.6 percent.